Disavie/texteditor/README.md

 planned features: <br />

-FIX THE FILENAME NOT WORKING CORRECTLY, MALLOC dest->filename INSTEAD OF STRCPY IT

 --ADD CTRL+D CTRL+U CTRL+V <br />
 --add proper \t support <br />
---**reoraganize the buffer rendering into a struct **<br />
-  -works sort of... can do further restructuring but this is a pretty good start <br />
-  -struct Buffer with char **, ypos, xpos, etc <br />
 --add some vim <leader> imitation for faster commands (things like <leader>zz) <br />
 --add the "anatomy of a motion" so i can do things like 10j 10k dw db ETC <br />
 --this will likely mean a rework of the normal mode quick commands since i will need to add a proper buffer system to create a full command across inputs <br />